Children's Cardiology Group

 Pediatric chest pain can be alarming, but most of the time, it doesn’t indicate a severe medical condition.
 Still, you need an accurate diagnosis to ease your mind.
-At Children’s Cardiology Group in Orange and Mission Viejo, California, the team of skilled, board-certified pediatric cardiologists can determine the exact cause of chest pain and provide treatment for underlying cardiac or lung conditions.
+At Children’s Cardiology Group in Orange, Newport Beach and Mission Viejo, California, the team of skilled, board-certified pediatric cardiologists can determine the exact cause of chest pain and provide treatment for underlying cardiac or lung conditions.
 To schedule an evaluation for pediatric chest pain, call the nearest location, or request an appointment through the online scheduling tool.

 The chest region encompasses your child’s lungs, heart, esophagus, ribs and sternum, chest muscles, and diaphragm.
 Any of these structures can cause chest pain.
 Common causes of chest pain include: